 Andrew Jackson Middle School

-- Andrew Jackson Middle School's student population of 597 students has stayed relatively flat over five school years.
+- Andrew Jackson Middle School's student population of 586 students has declined by 5% over five school years.

 |Grades Offered||Grades 6-8|